wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 **Your Tasks:**

-1. With `src/hooks/useAudio.js` open, issue the following prompt to GitHub Copilot:
+1. Open `src/hooks/useAudio.js` and use GitHub Copilot:

    > 🤖 **AI Prompt:**
    >
    > `/fix Add error handling to the play function in the useAudio hook so that if the audio fails to play, it catches the error, logs a warning, and updates isPlaying to false`
-2. Review the generated code
+2. Review and apply the generated code
-3. Apply the changes if they look correct

 **Test error handling:**